 A faculty advisor is assigned to all Doctor of Pharmacy students.
 An advisor counsels students on meeting requirements for the Doctor of Pharmacy program and provides guidance and support for progression throughout the program as necessary.
-Students are required to meet with their advisors to facilitate ongoing dialogue and development of professional behaviors, complete portfolio requirements, and address graduation criteria throughout their studies.
-Conflicts with the assigned advisor must be presented in writing to the ADSA.
+Students are required to meet with their advisors to facilitate ongoing dialogue and development of professional behaviors and complete portfolio requirements.
+Conflicts with the assigned advisor must be presented in writing (via email) to the ADSA.

-Faculty and Student Grievances
+Student Grievances

-In the case of any perceived conflict with a member of the School of Pharmacy, Regis University or their policies that is unrelated to grades, the student may file a grievance using the following procedure:
+In the case of any perceived conflict with a member of the SOP, Regis University or their policies that is unrelated to grades, the student may file a grievance using the following procedure:

-- The student should attempt to resolve the problem at the level at which the conflict occurred within three (3) working days of the conflict. - If discussion with the relevant parties is not possible, for whatever reason, or does not result in satisfactory resolution of the conflict, the student should contact his/her faculty advisor. - If a satisfactory solution cannot be made, the student may submit a written summary of the concern to the ADSA within three (3) working days of the discussion with the faculty advisor. - The ADSA will arrange mediation with the involved parties within five (5) working days of receipt of the written complaint.
-All parties will receive written confirmation of the resolution within five working days of the meeting. - If the conflict involves Regis University or Rueckert-Hartman College for Health Professions, the complaint will be forwarded to the appropriate office within each respective academic unit. - o If the conflict involves a preceptor, the complaint will be forwarded to the Assistant Director of Student Affairs. - If a satisfactory resolution cannot be made, at the level of the ADSA, the student may appeal to the Dean of the School of Pharmacy. - In the absence of a mediated resolution to the perceived conflict, the issue may be referred to the Dean of the Rueckert-Hartman College for Health Professions.
+- The student should attempt to resolve the problem at the level at which the conflict occurred within three (3) working days of the conflict. - If discussion with the relevant parties is not possible, for whatever reason, or does not result in satisfactory resolution of the conflict, the student should contact their faculty advisor. - If a satisfactory solution cannot be made, the student may submit a written summary of the concern to the ADSA within three (3) working days of the discussion with the faculty advisor.
+The ADSA will arrange mediation with the involved parties within five (5) working days of receipt of the written complaint.
+All parties will receive written confirmation of the resolution within five working days of the meeting. - If the conflict involves Regis University or Rueckert-Hartman College for Health Professions, the complaint will be forwarded to the appropriate office within each respective academic unit. - If the conflict involves a preceptor, the complaint will be forwarded to the Director of Experiential Education. - If a satisfactory resolution cannot be made at the level of the ADSA, the student may appeal to the Dean of the SOP. - In the absence of a mediated resolution to the perceived conflict, the issue may be referred to the Dean of the Rueckert-Hartman College for Health Professions.